 AVAV Investors Have Opportunity to Lead AeroVironment, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-5, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AeroVironment, Inc. ("AeroVironment" or the "Company") (NASDAQ: AVAV).
+BENSALEM, Pa., Oct.
+6, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AeroVironment, Inc. ("AeroVironment" or the "Company") (NASDAQ: AVAV).

 Class Period: June 29, 2021 – December 7, 2021